jadenguyen7/property-tech-test/my-app/README.md

 ### Improvements

-If I had more time to do this project, I would add error handling for cases such as API fetching failures.
-I would return a human readable message that made it clear to the user what the failure was.
+If I had more time to do this project, I would add error handling for scenarios such as API fetching failures.
+I would return a human readable message that makes it clear to the user what the failure is.

 I would style the page further to show more of my css skills.

-I would make the app responsive so that it is functional on all device screen sizes.
+I would make the app responsive so that it is functional on all device sizes.

 I would also build a view with no filter so that the agent can see both active and expired listings together.